lllyasviel/Omost/README.md

 )
 ```

-(Then user click the render button to actually render the image)
+(User can click the render button to actually render the image from any of those `Canvas` instances.)

 ![image](https://github.com/lllyasviel/Omost/assets/19834515/eaddedef-d038-4119-8496-0f481350bf37)